tom-seddon/acorn_mos_disassembly/docs/refresh.md

 being ignored due to having an empty entry in the ROM information table.

-You will see this in super safe mode, to indicate that ROMs are being ignored.
+You will see this in very safe mode, to indicate that ROMs are being ignored.

 You may also see this if you use 3rd-party tools designed for the B/B+ that disable ROMs by modifying the ROM information table.

+## E

+No code changes, but prebuilt full MegaROM images are now included in the zip file.

 ## D